emclevy/UARKRocketTele/README.md

 # Features

 The provided code allows a user to select a data file to be loaded.
 We have included the file 'realtime.csv' to test our program.
+Currently it will only simulate over that file as the data reads specific columns from the .csv.

 Data is displayed visually so it's easier to read.